 Students who own drones must register them with the Director of Safety and Security.
 They will be provided with the most up to date Swiss and LAS regulations relating to the flying of drones.
-No drones may be flown without permission.
+Drones may not be flown without permission.